 One of the primary reasons behind so many drab RV interiors is that manufacturers put practicality over aesthetics.
 They face the challenge of creating a small space that’s functional and can withstand the rigors of travel.
 As a result, interior design probably takes a back seat to other factors like durability, weight distribution, and space efficiency.

 Our biggest problem with that mindset starts with the simple fact that light colors don’t weigh more or take up more space than dark colors!
-We chose both of our motorhomes with maple cabinets and light tan furniture because they help make the small space inside an RV feel brighter and more open (although not as much as the white cabinets our European rigs had).
+We chose both of our motorhomes with maple cabinets and light tan furniture because they help make the small space inside an RV feel brighter and more open (though not as much as the white cabinets in our European rigs).

 Can maple or laminate weigh more than pine?
 We’re not cabinet makers, so we’re not experts, but we suppose so.
 But there must be some kind of compromise between weight and aesthetic considerations.
 That’s evident in European RVs, which have to meet strict weight limits to get by without requiring rear dual wheels.
 None that we’ve driven have had dual wheels, but all have had laminated cabinetry.
 So it can’t be that hard.